raphCode/master-thesis-muzero/approach.typ

 children to parents.
 Backpropagation from !tns provides upstream !ns with valuable information that ultimately allows the !ag to make an informed decision about what !a to take.
-In fact, by applying this process iteratively, it is possible to evaluate !as for game !ss many steps before the end of the game.
+In fact, by applying this process iteratively, it is possible to evaluate !as for !g !ss many steps before the end of the !g.

 !mz replaces the perfect simulator with the !dnet, which provides !r !preds for transitions between !ns.